McGill Redbirds ice hockey: History

 Just after the start of the 20th century, McGill partnered with Queen's and Toronto to create the first collegiate conference in Canada.
 From then until the mid 1950's, McGill would play both college- and senior-level ice hockey, winning several championships along the way.
 In 1954, however, most Canadian schools switched entirely to college matches and McGill became an inaugural member of the Quebec-Ontario Athletic Association (QOAA).
 The team continued on with the conference until 1971 when the leagues were realigned along provincial borders and McGill joined the newly-created Quebec Universities Athletic Association.
 The league remained in place for the better part of two decades but, by the end of the 1980s, league membership had fallen to just four schools.
 In 1987, McGill, along with the other surviving programs, joined the Ontario Universities Athletics Association and have been an associate member ever since.

-The upheaval during those years did not help McGill and the one lofty program had fallen on hard times.
+The upheaval during those years did not help McGill and the once lofty program had fallen on hard times.
 However, by the mid-90s, McGill began to recover its former strength and started posting good records.
 Postseason success eluded the Redmen until the 21st century and the team won its first conference championship in 2008.
 Several more titles followed and McGill was eventually able to capture a national championship in 2012.